1jour1vin

 manual

-long in wooden vats, with punching down and temperature control
+aged in wooden barrels, with regular punching down and temperature control

 Livestock farming